SamyPesse/tv.js/README.md

 ## How to install ffmpeg ?

-tv.js needs ffmpeg for converting videos into ogv, be sure to have ffmpeg installed with the good codec for converting into ogv.
+tv.js needs ffmpeg to convert the videos to ogv, make sure you have ffmpeg installed with the necessary codecs.

 #### On mac :